Skip to main content

 Let's break down what the chart shows:

-• The black line shows the relative ratio of World Ex-US (VEU) versus the S&P 500 Index (SPY).
+• The black line in the top panel shows the S&P 500 Index on a monthly basis.